 Your mom has gotten her share of love letters😎(well…I only got two) with endearingly sappy signatures of a high school boyfriend and a college sweetheart.

 It may seem odd to write to a son or daughter I don’t yet have, but I know becoming a parent will change me.
 Like Hannah, I have already given you back to God (1 Samuel 1:9-28).
-I pray God will take control and mold you into the person He sees fit.
-Fret not my child because every tear I will cry for you wont be of sorrow or pain, but tears of joy because with you in the perfect will of God, I have nothing to worry about.
+I pray God will take control and mould you into the person He sees fit.
+Fret not my child because every tear I’ll cry for you won’t be of sorrow or pain, but tears of joy because with you in the perfect will of God, I have nothing to worry about.